Essential Oils Make and Take Guide with DIY Recipe Ideas

 • Instruct on how to make recipe one

-• If you have a second recipe, instruct on how to make
+• If you have a second recipe, instruct on how to make it

 • Closing thoughts, special offers available, next class if applicable